- Use

 - Store the secrets you need for your script in your 1Password account.

-Option 1: Use op run to load secrets into the environment
+Use op run to pass secrets using secret references

 You can use op read with secret references directly in your script or with environment variables.